jasonpincin/eventuate-chainable/README.md

 // map the eventuate using the chainable mapper we created above var squareNumbers = map(numbers, function (num) {
   return num * num
 })

 // log anything produced by squareNumbers squareNumbers(console.log)

-// produce stuff on numbers, watch as the square of it is logged via squareNumbers numbers.produce(1) numbers.produce(2) numbers.produce(3)
+// produce stuff on numbers, the square of it is logged via squareNumbers numbers.produce(1) numbers.produce(2) numbers.produce(3)